 2 cups soursop pulp, Seeded, pureed and sieved ( I will show the process)

-2 tbsp lime juice ( lemon juice could be used also)
+2 tablespoons lime juice ( lemon juice could be used also)

 Variations: We added evaporated milk to some, froze it and it tasted like ice cream.
 You can also experiment by adding rum, grated ginger or another pureed fruit or fruit juice.
 I can definitely see myself trying some of these variations later on!